-We see that in about 73% of the 286 kb regions, there are no genes.
-In about 18% we see a single gene and in roughly 10% two genes or more.
+In about 73% of the 286 kb regions, there are no genes.
+In about 18%, there is a single gene and in roughly 11% two genes or more.

 regions genes 7,321 0 1,812 1 556 2 221 3 85 4 93 5+